sajibsrs/php-design-patterns/creational/simple-factory.md

-# PHP Simple Factory Design Pattern
+# Simple Factory Design Pattern
 Simple factory simply creates an instance without exposing any instantiation details to the client.

 #### How to apply